Sultan Bazar Clock Tower

 The Sultan Bazar Clock Tower is a clock tower located in Hyderabad, India.

 History

 The clock tower was built along with the Chudderghat Anglo-Vernacular School, in 1865.

-Presently, the clock tower as well as the school building lies in a dilapidated condition.
+The clock tower located at the Government Boys High School has its entrance used as a store room by various government departments.
+Various attempts have been made to make the clock working again.